waleedmebane/allsembly-prototype/docs/installation_and_testing.md

 Install the Allsembly™ package:

+Clone or download the [source code repository](https://github.com/waleedmebane/allsembly-prototype) files into a directory, "allsembly-prototype". <br />
-cd to the directory allsembly-prototype
+cd to the directory allsembly-prototype, then:

 ```sudo python3.7 -m pip install .```